 In other words, SSH tunneling will secure data exchanged between you and a remote server you have access to, while a VPN works to encrypt your entire network.

 What is SSH?

-This means you can access network resources from practically anywhere.
-It’s particularly useful when you want secure communication between your computer at work and at home.
+This means that you can access network resources from practically anywhere.
+It’s particularly useful when you want secure communication between your computer at work and home.

 How does it work?

-Besides letting your devices communicate and access resources, an SSH tunnel protects data.
+Besides letting your devices communicate and access resources, an SSH protocol protects data.
 It does this with strong encryption capabilities, password authentication, and public-key authentication.
-This means that your data is safe while the SSH client forwards it to the recipient device.
+This means your data is safe while the SSH client forwards it to the recipient device.

-You need some technical knowledge to set up and use an SSH, which can be quite complicated.
+You need some technical knowledge to set up and use SSH, as it can be quite complicated.
 Of course, setting up a VPN from scratch would take more effort, but lucky for you, you can solve that by getting a VPN app – no coding required!

-It’s also important to remember that SSH tunnels must be set up per application and you need to use terminal commands (rather than an app) to control them.
+It’s also important to note that SSH tunnels must be set up per application, and you need to use terminal commands (rather than an app) to control them.

 SSH Pros & Cons

 - Provides strong encryption to protect users from threats.
-These could include DNS leaks, IP address spoofing, IP source routing, data theft, and more.
+These could include DNS leaks (Domain Name System leaks), IP address spoofing, IP source routing, data theft, and more;

 - SSH tunnels make it simple to access a remote server or operate a remote terminal session between devices.

-- Every application you want remote access to will need an individual SSH connection.
-This can get complicated if you want to encrypt all of your internet traffic.
+- Every application you want remote access to will need an individual SSH connection; This can get complicated if you want to encrypt all your internet traffic.